Cloud-Automation-Partner/Automatio_Terraform_Ansible/README.md

    git clone git@github.com:zahid-mahmood-devops/Automation_Terraform_Ansible.git

 - ## Docker Images:
-   now copy the docker files from this repo to your front-end and back-end projects respectively.
+   now copy the docker files from this repo to your front-end and back-end projects respectively

   ...

      cp Dockerfile-frontend /path/to/your/frontend/project/Dockerfile

   ...

      cp Dockerfile-backend /path/to/your/backend/project/Dockerfile

   ...

      cp docker-compose.yml /path/to/your/project/

   ...

      cp deploy.sh /path/to/your/project/

   ...

 Now modify these docker and docker-compose file according to your project once done run the below commannd to run the deploy script that will create the images of your projects and tag them to push in your docker hub repo
   ./deploy.sh